 Appendicitis may be suspected if your doctor gently presses on your lower right abdomen and this causes pain.
 A urine test will also be performed to rule out a urinary tract infection.
 Appendicitis can cause rectal pain instead of abdominal pain.
 Your doctor may also examine your rectum by inserting a lubricated, gloved finger looking for internal bleeding due to appendicitis.
 A blood test will show if your white blood cell count is elevated, an indication that your body is fighting infection.
 CT scans and ultrasound are fast and reliable -- though not perfect -- in revealing appendicitis.

 Conventional Medicine for Appendicitis

-If your doctor suspects appendicitis, he or she will likely quickly remove the appendix to avoid its rupture.
+If your doctor suspects appendicitis, they will likely quickly remove the appendix to avoid its rupture.
 If the appendix has formed an abscess, you may have two procedures, one to do a CT-guided drainage of the pus and fluid, and a second one to remove the appendix eight to 12 weeks later.
 This delayed surgery is called an interval appendectomy.

 At-Home Care After an Appendectomy